Vol. 01 — Issue 00Strongfish™ / Wild · Clean · Loaded

 to eat.

 No cooking.
 No prep.
 No cleanup.
-Wild-caught fish, fully prepared and ready to eat the second you peel the carton.
+Wild-caught fish, fully prepared and ready to eat the second you open the carton.

 • 01Splashes